dikaeinstein/learning_terraform/README.md

 # learning_terraform
-A basic terraform config to provision a Digital Ocean droplet
+A basic terraform config to setup a Digital Ocean droplet